MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_AddDocTelemRes** - Reports whether we were able to properly populate other document telemetry related values in the event.
+- **Data_AddDocTelemRes** - Reports whether we were able to properly populate other document telemetry-related values in the event.
 Used for data quality diagnostics.

-- **Data_AddDocTelemResDst** - Reports whether we were able to properly populate other document telemetry related values in the event for the destination document.
+- **Data_AddDocTelemResDst** - Reports whether we were able to properly populate other document telemetry-related values in the event for the destination document.
 Used for data quality diagnostics.

-- **Data_AddDocTelemResSrc** - Reports whether we were able to properly populate other document telemetry related values in the event for the source document.
+- **Data_AddDocTelemResSrc** - Reports whether we were able to properly populate other document telemetry-related values in the event for the source document.
 Used for data quality diagnostics.

 - **Data_DetachedDuration** - How long was the activity detached from the thread